raphw/byte-buddy/README.md

 a reference to `Comparator::compare` would be passed as a second argument such that the interceptor can detect which method it is currently intercepting.
-By using the `@RuntimeType` annotation on the method, Byte Buddy simply casts the returned value to the return value of the intercepted method such as `int` for `Comparator::compare` where Byte Buddy automatically applied a boxing or an unboxing of primitive types.
+By using the `@RuntimeType` annotation on the method, Byte Buddy simply casts the returned value to the return value of the intercepted method such as `int` for `Comparator::compare` where Byte Buddy automatically applies a boxing or an unboxing of primitive types.

 You might think that using these annotations ties your code to Byte Buddy.
 However, Java ignores annotations in case that they are not visible to a class loader.
 This way, generated code can still exist without Byte Buddy!
 You can